Joker (playing card): Use of the Joker in card games

 In a standard deck in the US or Britain, there are usually two Jokers.
 In other countries, such as Germany, there are usually three Jokers in a pack.
 The Joker's use varies greatly.
 Many card games omit the cards entirely; as a result, Jokers are sometimes used as informal replacements for lost or damaged cards in a deck by simply noting the lost card's rank and suit on the Joker.
 Other games, such as a 25-card variant of Euchre which uses the Joker as the highest trump, make it one of the most important in the game.
 Often, the Joker is a wild card, which allows it to represent other existing cards.
 The term "Joker's wild" originates from this practice.
-However, in Zwicker Jokers are higher value, matching and scoring cards while, in one variant, a normal suit card is the only one that is wild.
+However, in Zwicker, Jokers are higher value, matching and scoring cards while, in one variant, a normal suit card is the only one that is wild.

-The Joker can be a very beneficial card or a bad card to have.
+The Joker can be an extremely good or extremely bad card to have, depending on the game you are playing.
 In Euchre it is often used to represent the highest trump.
-In Gin Rummy it is wild.
+In Rummy it is wild.
 However, in the children's game of Old Maid, a solitary Joker represents the Old Maid, the card to be avoided.